akamel19/EECS349-Final-project/README.md

 You can download a more detailed report of our work here: [Final Report](https://github.com/akamel19/EECS349-Final-project/blob/master/AP%20Poll%20Ranking%20Learning%20Algorithm.pdf)

+The project was broken down into smaller pieces:

-Nicholas David — Dataset manipulation and classification
+Nicholas David completed the dataset manipulation and classification.

-Aaron Kamel — Host and Designer of final project website
+Aaron Kamel is the host and designer of the final project website.

-Justin Savin — Author of final project report
+Justin Savin is the author of final project report.